-To coincide with Gas Safety Week 2019, IGEM’s Large Business Forum (LBF) is encouraging gas professionals to spread the word amongst fellow tradespeople of the dangers of interfering with existing gas installations when working in buildings.
-The forum has released new guidance to help tradespeople ensure they do not contravene Regulation 8 of the Gas Safety Installation & Use Regulations (GSIUR) L56.
+For this year’s Gas Safety Week, IGEM’s Large Business Forum (LBF) is renewing its appeal to gas professionals to spread the word amongst fellow tradespeople of the dangers of interfering with existing gas installations when working in buildings.
+The forum has refreshed guidance to help tradespeople ensure they do not contravene Regulation 8 of the Gas Safety Installation & Use Regulations (GSIUR) L56.

 The Gas Safety Installation and Use Regulations place legal duties on all trades to keep gas installations safe.
 When businesses and tradesmen undertake planned or responsive property work that could affect the safety of existing gas installations, such as roofing, plumbing, building, refurbishment, etc., they have legal responsibilities and obligations to be observant and to ensure their work does not affect the safety of gas fittings.

 Businesses and tradesmen, e.g., builders, handymen, window/ventilation or cladding installers, etc., must ensure the work they do doesn’t compromise gas safety – or they could face prosecution.

-IGEM’s Large Business Forum (LBF) is focusing on Regulation 8 of the Gas Safety Installation & Use Regulations (GSIUR) for Gas Safety Week 2019.
-This ongoing campaign is aimed at helping businesses that may in some way affect gas fittings, such as construction firms and housing repair/refurbish teams, to ensure they keep gas users safe.
+IGEM’s Large Business Forum (LBF) is focusing on Regulation 8 of the Gas Safety Installation & Use Regulations (GSIUR) for Gas Safety Week.
+This will be an ongoing campaign aimed at helping businesses that may in some way encounter and affect gas fittings, such as construction firms and housing repair/refurbish teams, to ensure they keep gas users safe.

 In short, Regulation 8 of the GSIUR states: “This regulation prohibits anyone from carrying out any alteration to premises in which a gas fitting or storage vessel is already installed which could compromise gas safety.
 The regulation also prohibits any work on a gas fitting or associated flue/ventilation system which would result in danger to any person.”

-This initiative is supported by IGEM, Heating & Hot Water Information Council (HHIC), Association of Plumbing & Heating Contractors (APHC), Gas Safe Register and Health & Safety Executive (HSE) and is designed to be an ongoing process.
+This initiative is supported by IGEM, Heating & Hot Water Industry Council (HHIC), Association of Plumbing & Heating Contractors (APHC), Gas Safe Register and Health & Safety Executive (HSE) and is designed to be an ongoing process.